unstoppabledomains/dev-docs/polygon/cns1-to-uns1.md

 ![Animation showing how to use the ownerOf function](/images/cnsL1-to-unsL1_small.gif)

-<figcaption style="text-align: center">Animation showing how to use the ownerOf function</figcaption>
+<figcaption>Animation showing how to use the ownerOf function</figcaption>
 </figure>

 ## Step 3: Select a safeTransferFrom Option